-CHEVINGTON, All Saints (TL 980 479) (October 2001)
+CHEVINGTON, All Saints (TL 980 479),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

 The church consists of a tall, diagonally-buttressed W tower, a tall nave with a small S. porch, and a chancel.
-The tower (shown left, from the southeast) is very odd: it now rises in four stages but the bell-stage is the third while the fourth above, with its battlements and prominent pinnacles, is entirely open to the elements - roofless and with unglazed lancet windows.
+The tower (shown left, from the southeast) is of very curious appearance: it now rises in four stages but the bell-stage comes third and the fourth above, with its battlements and prominent pinnacles, is entirely open to the elements - roofless and with unglazed lancet windows.
 In fact this is an addition built at the expense of the talented but eccentric Bishop of Derry and 4th Earl of Bristol (from 1779 to 1803), builder of the equally strange Ickworth House two miles to the northeast, who wanted a more picturesque view of the church from his park.
 The rest of the tower is Perpendicular and is distinguished only by its basal frieze of trefoil-cusped flushwork arches and by the pairs of narrow flushwork arches recessed in the lowest stage of the buttresses.
 Internally the arch to the nave displays a series of wave mouldings running round it, without intervening capitals.

 There are a few items of woodwork to mention.
-The chancel was dramatically refurbished in the 1980s when the modern stone altar was placed in the centre and nearly all the furniture was removed, but it does still contain one short and two long mediaeval benches, all with poppyheads and traceried bench-ends, as well as an excellent chest, probably of Decorated date, closely covered with tracery and carvings of animals, fish and birds.
+The chancel was dramatically refurbished in the 1980s when the modern stone altar was placed in the centre and nearly all the furniture was removed, but it does still contain one short and two long mediaeval benches, all with poppyheads and traceried bench-ends, as well as an excellent chest, probably of Decorated (early fourteenth century) date, closely covered with tracery and carvings of animals, fish and birds.
 The nave retains eleven old benches (mostly at the back) with traceried bench-ends and figure poppyheads, while above the S. door hang the arms of George I, clearly dated 1726.